Radivarig/UPixelator_Documentation/README.md

 Finding Snappables is cached and not executed every frame.

 ## Mouse Events
-- For a single camera events should work out of the box
-- For multiple cameras add the `MultiCameraEvents` script anywhere in scene

-## Multi Camera Events
+When rendering to a texture or using multiple cameras, mouse events stop working properly.
+This is solved in `MultiCameraEvents` script which is automatically added by the `UPixelator` script.
-This works by emulating correct events after blocking incorrect default ones with an invisible collider.
+It works by stopping incorrect default events with `camera.eventMask = 0` and emitting correct ones.
-For `RaycastAll` you can use `if (hit.collider.name.StartsWith(MultiCameraEvents.raycastBlockerName)) continue;` to skip it.

 ## Please note
 - Rotation will always have some pixel creep but it's less noticeable with higher rotation speed
 - Zig-zag will occur for all snapped moving objects, but is less noticeable with higher movement speed
-- Resolution must be set and be divisible with pixelMultiplier
 - Large screen space effects are not supported but repeating patterns like 2,4,8,16 pixels wide are
-- There should be a single active instance of the script in the project and additional instances will deactivate themselves
+- Resolution must be set and be divisible with pixelMultiplier (work in progress on this)

 #
 # Setup